 A link to the current list of Receiving Institutions that may, at any time, hold Program Deposits under the Program (“List of Receiving Institutions”) can be found [by clicking #here# or] on the Program Portal or the Program Information Notice.
 The List of Receiving Institutions can be changed by Your Institution (or Sending Institution, if applicable) at any time, with or without notice provided to you.
 Accordingly, you should regularly review the List of Receiving Institutions.

-Stable, as agent or sub-agent for Your Institution, runs an Allocation Process (as defined below) for the allocation of Program Deposits at the Receiving Institutions.
+R&T runs an Allocation Process (as defined below) for the allocation of Program Deposits at the Receiving Institutions.
 At any time during which Program Deposits are maintained in the Program, Program Deposits may be transferred from one Receiving Institution to another Receiving Institution pursuant to the Allocation Process.
 See Section V (Allocation Process) for more information.

 You are solely responsible for monitoring the Receiving Institutions on the List of Receiving Institutions that may, at any time during your participation in the Program, hold Program Deposits.